There’s a small outdoor patio filled with sunlit tables.

 In the 1880s and 90s it was home to a diverse community of working class people from Europe, Africa, Asia and Mexico, many who worked on the Southern Pacific Railroad.
 When the tracks were finished, Tucson went from a dusty little town to a city of opportunity.

 But many of the homes in Barrio Viejo fell into disrepair in the mid 20th century.
 The construction of a convention center in 1971 led to the levelling of some 80 acres and razing of homes that displaced 725 residents.
 Many called it an act of prejudice.
 The surviving adobe homes make up one of the largest collection of 19th century adobe buildings in the U.S.

 Gentrification continued throughout the 1970s.
 And many of the original Mexican-American residents were pushed out to make way for white middle-class families.
 The city created a development plan to smooth over disagreements.
-Residents stopped further damage by preventing the construction of a freeway through their neighborhood.
+And residents stopped further damage when they prevented a freeway through their neighborhood.

-In 1971, Kelley Rollings lead an effort that turned into a broader movement to save one of Tucson’s most charming districts and preserve its architecture.
+In 1971, Kelley Rollings lead an effort that turned into a broader movement to save one of Tucson’s most charming districts.

 A desert renaissance

-The neighborhood, much like Tucson itself, is also at the forefront of the immigration controversies gripping the country in the Trump era.
+The neighborhood, much like Tucson itself, is at the forefront of the immigration controversies that grip the Southwest.

-As we wander the quiet streets, we spot colorful murals and bright chili pepper ristras hanging in doorways.
-A few homes have signs (in Arabic, English and Spanish) in their front yards saying that all immigrants are welcome.
+Colorful murals line the quiet streets and bright chili pepper ristras hang in doorways.
+A few homes have signs (in Arabic, English and Spanish) in their front yards saying all immigrants are welcome.